 Leah remembers the moment she “knew.”
 It was a typical afternoon.
 Having just left a meeting at the company for which she was a top sales representative, she was on her way to teach a college course on Child Development in Sacramento, California.
 As she looked at the six lanes of barely moving bumper-to-bumper traffic, Leah noticed the sticker on the car in front of her.
 It was two simple words: Live HI.
 It was a sign.
 “Live Hawaii.”
 In one instant, she understood all that it meant.

 Fast forward to the present day.
-Now an active member of the Whalers Realty crew, Leah Lambros is amazed at how the diversity of her professional background has prepared her for this moment.
+Now an active member of Keller Williams Luxury International, Leah Lambros is amazed at how the diversity of her professional background has prepared her for this moment.
 Years of sales experience has given her the ability to hone in on helping clients determine their priorities and distinguish their needs from their wants.
 Her Masters Degree in Research and Theory has helped develop a scrupulous attention to detail.
 And from the knowledge that repeat business was a healthy part of her success, Leah never forgot the importance of building a lasting bond with her clients.